Planning the Nursery with Room to Grow

 Here are my top five tips on how to plan your nursery to become a big boy/girl room:

 Furniture that converts.
-Lifestyle (or cribs that convert to beds) are everywhere now.
-Selecting a crib that ultimately converts to a full size bed is a great way to keep your child’s nursery set from being broken up.
+Convertible cribs are everywhere now.
+Selecting a crib that ultimately converts to a toddler bed or full size bed is a great way to keep your child’s nursery set from being broken up.
 When selecting a changing table pick one that converts to a regular dresser once your child is potty trained or add a changer top to a regular dresser.

 Keep it neutral.
 Use a neutral color on the walls and floors and then accent with pops of color.
 If you pick, for example, gray walls accented with baby pink in your nursery, you can easily transition the room without new paint.
 Or just paint one wall an accent color that can easily be changed out.
 Keep carpets or rugs neutral as well, so changing accents in art work, bedding and other decor is what will update the look of the room.

 Classic furniture with fun accessories.
 Keep your big furniture timeless.
-Things you love in 2014 may be pieces you hate in 2017.
+Things you loved when your baby was born may be pieces you hate three years later.
 So if you keep your dresser and other case pieces classic and let your smaller accessories be more trendy, you are more likely be able to keep pieces longer without getting sick of them.

 Invest in quality.
 Since you may want to be able to use your nursery furniture for your child’s big kid room, make sure to invest in quality pieces that can stand the test of time (and children slamming drawers).
 Splurge on furniture, while spending less on transitional items that ultimately must go (bedding, artwork, etc.).